What is a Bokken?

 Traditional Japanese Bokken are expertly crafted, supremely functional training tools.
 Designed for the purpose of training samurai in the art of the Japanese sword without the dangers of live steel, these practice swords (for that is what they are) were nonetheless lethal weapons in trained hands.
 In fact, according to accounts of the life of Miyamoto Musashi, the master swordsman was able to defeat multiple opponents using genuine katana with only his bokken – killing several in the process (including the eminent Sasaki Kojirō).
 Wielding them, and constructing them, required time and consummate skill.

 In modern times the Bokken has shown up from time to time, but it tends to take a back seat or be overshadowed by swords made of steel.
-There are still moments when even pop culture takes notice of their place in history and training, as seen here in the historically implausible (but TONS of fun) film The Last Samurai when Tim Cruise is well and truly beaten down by a man wielding a Bokken during an impromptu training match:
+There are still moments when even pop culture takes notice of their place in history and training, as seen here in the historically implausible (but TONS of fun) film The Last Samurai when Tom Cruise is well and truly beaten down by a man wielding a Bokken during an impromptu training match (though, in true 'training montage' fashion, he does better in the re-match!):

 Because the average sword collector is typically spending their money on actual swords, most Bokken for sale have one overriding factor – low price.
 I own a Bokken that I purchased several years ago for about $12, and I’ll be honest – it was a toy sword.
 It was a stick.
 It was low quality, and got incredibly banged up after one sparring session with an identical Bokken.
 I didn’t put much thought into Bokkens for years afterward except to feel a little skeptical that Musashi ever actually killed someone with one of these skinny things…